Jon Guy Owens

 Anna Copplestone '06, Jon Guy Owens, and Henry

-The Hollins downriver team is fourth in the nation following competition at the American Canoe Association Downriver National Championships, held March 30-31, 2013 on the Tuckaseegee River in western North Carolina.
+The Hollins downriver team is third in the nation following competition at the American Canoe Association Downriver National Championships, held March 29-30, 2014 held in Silva, North Carolina.
 This is the premier event for colleges and universities from across the country in canoe and kayak downriver racing, and features individual as well as team races in kayak and both solo and tandem canoes.
+More »

 If you enjoy the outdoors, with some adventure thrown in, then the Hollins Outdoor Program -- or HOP -- is for you.
 HOP combines adventure, education, self-awareness, and leadership all into one fun, exciting program.